hyelimkang13/BIO265/README.md

 ### **`data`**
 All raw data collected from your experiments as well as copies of the transformed data from your processing code.

-### **`miscellaneous`**
-Files that may not be code, but are important for reproducibility of your findings.
-* **`protocols`**: A well annotated and general description of your experiments.
-These protocols should be descriptive enough for someone to follow your experiments independently
-* **`materials`**: Information regarding the materials used in your experiments or data generation.
-This could include manufacturer information, records of purity, and/or lot and catalog numbers.
-* **`software details`**: Information about your computational environment that are necessary for others to execute your code.
-This includes details about your operating system, software version and required packages.

-### **`tests`**
-All test suites for your code. *Any custom code you've written should be thoroughly and adequately tested to make sure you know how it is working.*

-### **`software_module`**
-Custom code you've written that is *not* executed directly, but is called from files in the `code` directory.
-If you've written your code in Python, for example, this can be the root folder for your custom software module or simply house a file with all of your functions.

-### **`templates`**
-Files that serve as blank templates that document the procedures taken for each experiment, simulation, or analysis routine.

-### Required Files
-There are some files which I consider to be mandatory for any project.

 1. **`LICENSE`**: A legal protection of your work. *It is important to think deeply about the licensing of your work, and is not a decision to be made lightly.
 See [this useful site](https://choosealicense.com/) for more information about licensing and choosing the correct license for your project.*